wgould91/Aire-Logic-Technical-Test/README.md

 ## Future Development

 - Use of unique ID's for users and report titles.
-This would allow for more traceability and allw for greater user flexibility when creating, updating and naming bug reports
+This would allow for more traceability and allow for greater user flexibility when creating, updating and naming bug reports